fernnbr/fernnbr/README.md

  ```
 Besides being a social entrepreneur on inclusion, accessibily and education in cognitive diversity applied
-to STEAM field, I study and work to bridge the gap between mechatronics engineering and international relations,
+to STEAM field, I study and work to bridge the gap between electrical engineering, computer science and international relations,
 designing integrated systems that account for complex global political and economic landscapes.

 My approach combines technical expertise in robotics and sensor technology with